Various Covid19 Legal Issues Affecting Landlords and Tenants Such as Late Rent, Safety, Etc. | Defend-it Legal Services

 Yes No Share to Facebook

-During the Covid19 Crisis, Landlords and Tenants Should Communicate Compassionately With One Another to Work Out Special Arrangements For Rent Payment, Among Other Things.
-Such Arrangements Should Be Documented In a Way That Preserves and Protects Mutual Rights.
+Landlords and Tenants Should Communicate Compassionately With One Another to Work Out Special Arrangements For Rent Payment, Among Other Things, During the Covid19 Crisis While Being Diligent to Document Any Special Arrangements In a Way That Preserves and Protects Mutual Rights.

 Understanding Solutions For Landlord and Tenant Issues Arising Due to Covid19